+a.
 Academic instructors will receive 9-month contracts beginning August 16 and ending May 15.
-For additional information concerning faculty contracts and instructional teaching loads, please refer to Statement 212.25 - Summer Contracts for Faculty and Statement 303.1 - Statement of College Faculty Load. b.
-Career and Technical instructors (including associate degree Nursing) will receive a contract noting the following dates:
+For additional information concerning faculty contracts and instructional teaching loads, please refer to Statement 212.25 - Summer Contracts for Faculty and Statement 303.1 - Statement of College Faculty Load.

-10-month contracts - August 1 through May 31 11-month contracts - July 1 through May 31 or August 1 through June 30 12-month contracts - July 1 through June 30 For additional information concerning faculty contracts and instructional teaching loads, please refer to Statement 212.25 - Summer Contracts for Faculty and Statement 303.1 - Statement of College Faculty Load.
+- b.
+Career and Technical instructors (including associate degree Nursing) will receive a contract noting the following dates: - 10-month contracts August 1 through May 31 - 11-month contracts July 1 through May 31 or August 1 through June 30 - 12-month contracts July 1 through June 30 c.
+Employees issued a 9-, 10-, or 11-month contract will have their compensation distributed over 12 months or 24 pay periods.

+For additional information concerning faculty contracts and instructional teaching loads, please refer to Statement 212.25 - Summer Contracts for Faculty and Statement 303.1 - Statement of College Faculty Load.